 Most notable competition win:

-Class and overall festival winners at the Medway Festival, performing a duet with Karen Brown.
+Class and overall festival winners at my local music festival, performing a duet with Karen Brown.
 Subsequently invited to perform at Leeds 2000 (the Millennium Festival of the Amateur Performing Arts) at Leeds Town Hall.

 Most interesting places performed:

 On San Cristobal island in the Galapagos, performing a piece I composed on a wooden flute I bought in Nepal!
 In the tunnels under Fort Amherst, and at Cooling Castle (for weddings).